lablabs/ansible-role-wireguard/README.md

 ## Requirements

-This role requires root access rights with global `become: true`.
+Wireguard Ansible Role requires root access rights with global `become: true`.

-> Please note that this role will not setup the MASQUERADE and IPv4 Forwarding.
-This has to be a separate task (see the [example playbook](#playbook-example)).
+> Please note that this role will not setup additional routes or MASQUERADE and IPv4 Forwarding.
+This has to be done in a separate task(s) (see the [example playbook](#playbook-example)).

 ## Role Variables